2024 Transit Service Plan

 Community Engagement Opportunities on the 2024 Transit Service Plan

-Although the proposed changes are minimal this year, we value any input you would like to share on them.
+Although the proposed changes are minimal this year, community members were welcome to share their opinions on them.

 VTA Virtual Community Meetings